 While it can take years to build up a good reputation, it only takes seconds to ruin it.
 Nowadays, a single angry customer can start a social media crisis for your company.

 The true danger of a social media crisis is in its ability to go viral very quickly.
-Here are the steps you need to take to deal with a social media crisis and prevent it from doing more damage to your company and brand.
+Here are the steps you need to take to deal with a crisis on social media and prevent it from doing more damage to your company and brand.

 A social media crisis needs to be dealt with immediately.
 It’s important that you accept responsibility as soon as possible.
 You should also always have someone in your team ready to respond to incidents that can happen outside office hours.

-If the social media crisis is a result of a mistake made by you or someone on your team, you should be honest about it and apologize to your audience.
+If the crisis is a result of a mistake made by you or someone on your team, you should be honest about it and apologize to your audience.

 This is exactly what KitchenAid USA did when one of their employees accidentally posted an offensive tweet to the company’s official Twitter account instead of to their personal account.